 Defective Securities Products

-These products are generally designed for sophisticated investors whose investment strategies are significantly more complicated than that simple buy and hold strategy of the average investor.
-Such products are designed to address specific needs for large, sophisticated investment managers, day traders and other financial professionals.
-However, these products are very complex and typically have hidden risks.
+Many times, these complex products are designed to address specific needs for large, sophisticated investment managers, day traders and other financial professionals.
 This means that products like these should rarely, if ever, be sold to average investors with more conservative needs or goals.
 Malecki Law defective securities product lawyers are here to navigate these treacherous waters.

 Investors may believe that they are being safe by buying goods.
 However, what they are actually doing is speculating on the price of that good at some point in the future, which can be very risky.